sriharshitha125/Event_tracker/README.md

 ## Contact

-For any issues or suggestions, feel free to contact [your-email@example.com].
+For any issues or suggestions, feel free to contact [harshitha2252004@gmail.com].

 ---

-This `README.md` should give users clear instructions on how to set up, use, and customize the application!